wasmerio/wasmer/examples/README.md

 ### Tunables

-1. **Limit memory**, explains how to use Tunables to limit the size of an exported Wasm Memories
+1. **Limit memory**, explains how to use Tunables to limit the size of an exported Wasm memory

    _Keywords_: basic, tunables, memory